 Faculty and staff are strongly encouraged to consult with their respective department chairs/supervisers and school/center deans and with the Office of Academic Affairs.
 Additional information may be obtained from the College Catalog.

 The following behavioral contract is suggested when instructors meet with students regarding classroom misconduct.
-The contract should be used as a record of warning a student that further violations of the Code of Student Conduct will result in referral to Student Judicial Affairs.
+The contract should be used as a record of warning a student that further violations of the Code of Student Conduct will result in referral to Student Conduct & Discipline.

 - Behavioral Contract Sample Language: